zzz6519003/substrate-how-to-guides/how-to-substrate/docs/200/configurable-constants.md

 # Configure a custom constant

-_The basics for defining a constant in your runtime, with a little extra s'mthing._
+_The basics for defining a constant in your runtime._

 ## Goal